AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Create a destination** – Use the UI to set up an Experience Platform destination (sandbox-level).
 - **Map match keys** – Select the identifier (e.g., `hashedEmail`).
 - **Define TTL** – Set expiration (1–30 days).
-- **Verify in Audience Portal** – Once a collaborator sends you an audience, verify that it appears in the Audience Portal under the origin "Real-Time CDP Collaboration."
+- **Verify in Audience Portal** – Once a collaborator sends you an audience, verify that it appears in the Audience Portal under the origin "[!UICONTROL Real-Time CDP Collaboration]."

 ### Option B: Activate to cloud

 To activate audiences to a cloud destination (such as [!DNL AWS S3] or [!DNL Snowflake]), contact your Adobe account representative to initiate the setup process.
 You will need to provide destination details such as file path, credentials, and expected file format.
 During setup, you must also specify a match key (e.g., `hashedEmail`) and define the desired TTL and refresh cadence.
 Once configuration is complete, Adobe will provision the destination and ensure data is delivered correctly.

 Audience data sent to a cloud destination follows a predefined schema.
-For a detailed description of the required fields and format, download the [Real-Time CDP Collaboration Audience Activation Guide](../assets/quick-start/RTCDP_Collaboration_Audience_Activation_Spec_v1.0.pdf).
+For a detailed description of the required fields and format, download the [Collaboration Audience Activation Guide](../assets/quick-start/RTCDP_Collaboration_Audience_Activation_Spec_v1.0.pdf).

 ### Key differences